AlexZ04/Medical-Information-System-API/README.md

 # Medical Information System API
+This API is intended for the operation of the medical system

 To upload ICD-10 and Specialities data, put in _appsettings.json_ next values:
 > "EnterIcdData": "1",
 > "EnterSpecialities": "1"